fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 1.2.0
 - *Sequencer* - Added the Sequencer Effect Player!
 - *Sequencer* - Refactored the Sequencer Animation Engine, which fixes some animation funkiness
+- *Sequencer* - Fixed the Sequencer Preloader sometimes not succeeding and getting stuck
 - *Effects* - Added `.spriteOffset()` which allows you to add an offset to the effect's sprite's location

 ### Version 1.1.4